Computer Science Lab FAQ

 - How do I log in to the lab remotely?

-- How do I copy a file from a lab computer to my personal computer and vis versa?
+- How do I copy a file from my lab account to my personal computer and vice versa?

-You'll either need to use an ftp application, such as WinSCP (Windows), FileZilla (Windows, Mac, Linux) or Cyberduck (Win, Mac, Linux) or use the scp command in terminal.
-You will not be able to copy a file directly from the lab computer to your personal machine.
-Instead, you'll need to copy the file to the math server and then use the scp command to copy it to your local machine.
-See the Lab Manual for more detailed instructions.
+- You'll either need to use an sftp application, such as WinSCP (Windows), FileZilla (Windows, Mac, Linux) or Cyberduck (Win, Mac, Linux) or use the scp command in a terminal.
+Then you may copy files to and from your account by connecting to math.whitman.edu.
+See the Computer Science Lab Manual for more detailed instructions.